 If you do have beard dandruff, use a dandruff shampoo formulated with tar, coal, salicylic acid, sulfur, selenium sulfide, or zinc pyrithione.
 If your shampoo doesn't have even one of this, it's not a legitimate dandruff shampoo.

 Sounds obvious, but beard hair can really retain moisture.
 Since a lot of us are used to letting our hair dry out naturally, this carries over to our beards.

 Completely drying out your beard is important because minerals in hard water can damage your skin's health.
 Blow dry if you're in a hurry, or get a brush, a dry towel (specifically for your beard) and dry, comb and dry some more until your beard is fluffy.
 Then use a beard oil a few times a week to help it grow strong and to moisturize it.

 Dylan Yazel is the Owner and Operator of Bearded Pleasures a unique beard care company that is completely organically produced.
 Dylan and his team truly care about their customers and are constantly trying to improve the Men's grooming experience.
 Dylan has been featured on many podcasts and interviewed by websites such as The Drunken Beardsman, Reddit, and CNBC Business.
 He spent his college days as a corner-back for the Northeastern State Riverhawks in Tahlequah, Oklahoma.
-Being a serial entrepreneur Dylan decided to drop out his senior year of college in 2015 and move to Dallas, Texas to set up headquarters and dedicate all his time to Bearded Pleasures.
-Dylan has cultivated a team of bearded professionals that ensure that everything you order is of the highest quality.
+Being a serial entrepreneur Dylan moved to Dallas, Texas to set up headquarters and dedicate all his time to Bearded Pleasures.
+Dylan has cultivated a team of male grooming experts that ensure that every product we sell and create is of the highest quality.